leikoilja/ha-google-home/README.md

    3. Paste the password into the **Google account app password** field.
    4. Click **Submit**.

+### Devices found, but not initialized

+If the debug logs list your devices, but then show `Successfully initialized 0 Google Home devices` make sure you are logged into the correct Google account.
+Your account has to be able to access the devices in your Home.
+If unsure, you can check what account you are using in the *Google Home* app.

 ## Contribution

 If you encounter issues or have any suggestions consider opening issues and contributing through PR.